Should you pay an inflated entrance fee to a tourist area?

 Complaints certainly don’t get lodged or are “not found” that easily.
 Check out various travel forums about prices in Nepal and you will see people discussing how expensive Nepal is becoming.
 However look closer to the complaints and it’s really more about the rip-off pricing structures than actually how expensive it’s becoming.

-After paying 1/3 more on a public bus to travel somewhere in Nepal as a foreigner we must then settle for the indignity of paying more than anyone else to enter a public area that happens to be a heritage site.
+After battling tour agencies who hike prices up for bus tickets to travel somewhere in Nepal as a foreigner, tourists must then settle for the indignity of paying more than anyone else to enter a public area that happens to be a heritage site.

 Moreover there’s a good chance its restoration money came from overseas in the first place!

 1) Someone’s got to take sole responsibility for all of this.
-No more local councils dictating and bickering over fees.
-You have a heritage department – make the officials work for once and have them work out the maintenance costs of these zones and price accordingly.
+No more local councils or municipalities dictating and bickering over fees.
+You have a heritage department – make the officials work and have them work out the maintenance costs of these zones and price accordingly.
+Keep it 3rd party and impartial.

 2) Remove this discriminatory tier pricing.
-No more separate Foreigner/SAARC/Chinese/ Nepalese terminology or fee structures.
-A simple Non-National(non-Nepalese) and National(Nepalese) terminology with a local fee structure should suffice.
+No more separate Foreigner/SAARC/Chinese/ Nepali terminology or fee structures.
+A simple Non-National(non-Nepali) and National(Nepali) terminology with a local fee structure should suffice.

 A budget tourists solution to avoiding Nepal entry fees